Editorial coverage

 Does BPC-157 actually heal tendons?
 What the data says

 The most popular peptide on the consumer market.
 Promises tendon, ligament, and gut healing.
-The evidence is more mixed than the marketing — and more interesting.
+The evidence is more mixed than the marketing, and more interesting.

 Tirzepatide vs Semaglutide: which actually works better in 2026?

 Both are GLP-class.
 Both produce weight loss.
-The head-to-head trial data is finally enough to call it.
+The head to head trial data is finally enough to call it.
 Here's which one wins for which use case, and where the equation is more nuanced than the headlines suggest.

 Are peptides safe?
 An honest answer.